KaribuLab/karibu-aes-encrypt/README.md

-# Karibu -AES Encryption in ECB Mode
+# Karibu - AES Encryption in ECB Mode

 This Node.js application allows you to encrypt text using the AES algorithm in ECB mode and is compatible with decryption in Python.